A Stockholm City Break with Kids

 Why not try this Christmas Spirit Walking Tour

-Your kids will love the magic-oozing charm of the Swedish capital in winter with elves and deer frisking about.
+Your kids will love the magic-oozing charm of the Swedish capital in winter.
 Don’t forget to indulge them in Swedish saffron buns, especially delectable at Christmas.
 Spend 1 week in Stockholm to feel wonder over the Stockholm City Christmas charm.

 city, cityscape, waterfront, stockholm with kids